kiancn/CallbackMethod/README.md

    without having see examples; so I'll make something up and make the existing better.

 Finishing up:
 * I hope the tests referenced in main Main are easy enough to read.
+Update; they are not.
+Better examples, me.

 * Sorry for using custom wrapper classes in the examples (two 2d coordinate types).